security-assignments/security-assignments.github.io/_labs/lab_security_onion.md

     This should return one result -- the one web request associated with fetching a route called "cars.php".
 For this record, note again the IP address of the attack host -- in this case, the destination ip address.

-    For this one record, right-click the destination field value (the ip address), then choose `Apply as Filter` > `Selected`.
+    For this one record, right-click the **destination field value (the ip address)** (not just the row in general!), then choose `Apply as Filter` > `Selected`.
 This will filter the entire tracefile to only activity with a destination ip matching this field.
+Confirm this by verifying that the filter field now shows the following:

+        ip.dst == 37.143.15.180

     Let's filter even further to only select the records with `HTTP` protocol.
     This can be done by appending `and http` after your `ip.dst ==` filter expression.

     You should now see three HTTP requests to this malicious IP.
 We recognize the second one -- the `GET /cars.php` one.
 It is the one that delivered the malware.
 Let's look at the first one -- right-click `Follow TCP Stream` it.
     You will notice that this HTTP request as a `REFERER` header.
 This is http-speak for the site that redirected the browser to the current one.
 Note the value for the `REFERER`.
     There is a good chance that this is a compromised website.
-They're probably all compromised, but hey, world we live in.
-Fix or blacklist one site at a time.

     {% include lab_question.html question='What is the domain name of the “referer” website that referred the Windows VM to the IP that delivered the malware?' %}

-    We are also interested in knowing the IP address of this referer website -- the host at that IP may be hosting other compromised sites, so we may want to blacklist the address.
+    We are also interested in knowing the IP address of this referer website -- the host at that IP may be hosting other compromised sites, so the network administrators may want to blacklist the address.
     One way that you can find that IP address is by applying the following filter: `http contains "Host: name.of.the.referer"` (case-sensitive, and do not include the protocol (e.g., `http://` ))

     {% include lab_question.html question='What was the IP address of this referer website?' %}